 The growing popularity of equity release

 According to figures from the Equity Release Council, the first 3 months of 2019 saw a new record of housing wealth unlocked by homeowners over 55.
 This follows a similar pattern to increases in the previous few years, with a total number of equity release transactions rising around 10% every year.
-According to earlier research from Key Retirement, 2017 saw the total value of capital released from properties increased to a new high of over £3 billion.
-And data published by Canada Life towards the end of 2020 suggests that many financial advisers believe the equity release market could exceed £6 billion in 2021.
+And research from Legal & General Home Finance reckons that the equity release market is on track to reach over £4 billion by the end of 2021, with further increases expected in 2022.
 So use of these schemes is clearly becoming big business.

 In fact this growth in the popularity of equity release schemes is larger than the increase in first-time buyer and remortgage activity.

 However there are many different schemes and it is essential that you are both fully aware of the implications of equity release and that you make sure you get specialist, impartial and independent financial advice first.
 In particular you need to be aware of the impact of any equity release scheme you take out on any inheritance you leave when you pass away.